 Things aren’t getting any better for Kraft Heinz (NYSE:KHC).
 The company’s woes started earlier this year with disappointing earnings, lower revenues, a 36% dividend cut and pending asset sales.

-But as the market focuses on Buffett’s blunder, the Oracle of Omaha was buying stocks.
-Plenty of them, over the last quarter.
-The reality is that many of these new positions and buys of old favorites were incredibly smart and make up for the misstep at KHC.
+But as the market focused on Buffett’s blunder, the Oracle of Omaha was buying stocks, plenty of them.
+The reality is that many of his new positions and buys of old favorites were incredibly smart and make up for the misstep at KHC.
 It’s here that Buffett’s brilliance as America’s favorite value investor shines through.
 By following Buffett’s moves into these picks, investors should get a hefty dose of dividends and gains for years to come.

-With that, here are five recent Warren Buffett buys that worth buying yourself.
+With that, here are five Warren Buffett buys that worth buying yourself.